 What can you do to start this process of scaring the scariness out of vaccines?
 I have some ideas.

-- First, and foremost, never assume it’s too early to start talking.
-My daughter is only one, but I have been talking to her about getting vaccines from the very first shot (yep, on day one).
-I know she doesn’t understand everything that I’m saying, but one day she will, and you never know which day that day will be.
-And in my experience, the talking calms us both long before we walk into the doctor’s office and long after we leave.
+First, and foremost, never assume it’s too early to start talking.
+I have been talking to my daughter about getting vaccines from the very first shot (yep, on day one).
+I know she didn’t understand, but I knew one day she would, and you never know which day that day will be.
+In my experience, the talking calms us both long before we walk into the doctor’s office and long after we leave.

-- Reward your children because getting vaccines is hard.
-It’s never wrong to praise their bravery and take them to do something they love.
-Maybe spend some time at the park, followed up by a bowl of ice cream and an: “Aren’t you so happy that you got your vaccines so now you won’t get very sick with the flu?
-A virus that can make you throw up and an even put you in the hospital.
+Kind words following the appointment will help set up for the next appointment.
+You could say something like, “Aren’t you so happy that you got your vaccines so now you won’t get very sick with the flu?
+A virus that can make you throw up and even put you in the hospital.
 Yuck!
 You’re so smart to get that vaccine!”